PatrickLaubscher/hexadice/README.md

 ### Error/validation management

 I use 2 classes for both error and validation register.
 The reference number is passed through $_SESSION superglobal.

+### SQL Requets

+All of them are contained in classes.
+GameContent is the most important.